meowdding/skyblock-pv/README.md

 <br/>You can switch between the tabs using the buttons on the right side of the UI.
 <br/>If a tab has multiple categories, you can switch between them using the buttons on the top of the UI.

+> [!WARNING]
-The mod is still in development, design is subject to change.
+> The mod is still in development, design is subject to change.
-Visit the [TODO.md](./TODO.md) for a list of features that are planned to be added.
+> Visit the [TODO.md](./TODO.md) for a list of features that are planned to be added.

 ### 🏠 Home Tab